USAJOBS/help-center/how-to/search/save/unsubscribe.md

 2. Go to your **Saved Searches**.
 3. Click the **+** next to a saved search to see more details.
 4. Click **Edit**.
 You will go to the advanced search filters.
-5. Scroll to the bottom of the filters to the "Save this Search" section.
+5. Scroll to the bottom of the filters to the **Save this Search** section.
 6. Select the "Never – don’t email but save for later" option.
 7. Click **Save Search**.